MohammadrezaFarahmand/Gallery/README.md

 Launches the test runner in the interacti
 See the section about [runnng tess](https//f book.gtb.i/cete-a-ap pdocs/nning-tts) for more information.
 ### `np
-Builds the app for productio to the `buld
+Builds the app for productio to the `bul
 It correctly bundles React in productionmode andoptimizes the buil fthbst peormance.
 The build is minified and the filenames include the hashe Your app is ready to be deployed!